BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-18-2023.md

 ### Joseph Porrino
 ##### Previous goals
-- Automate the webscraper to search many items at once
-- Connect to the database
-- Use github actions to automate webscraper

-##### Keypoints
-- I have not yet connected the webscraper to the database.
-Tyler had to make a design change on how we connect to the database.
-I am looking into the situation with him.
-- I am working on setting up the webscraper in codespaces so that it can be automated but im running into issues with getting chrome to work.
-I may have to create a custom docker container to run the script.

-##### Next Week Goals
 - Fix issues with webscraper in codespaces
 - Set up custom docker container
 - Research github actions

+##### Keypoints
+- Codespaces is unable to run a python project that uses selenium so we will be manually running the python script for the time being
+- I finished the webscraper and have the data formatted in a Json.
+The will be inserted into a text document until connected to the database
+- I started looking into pytest for unit testing

+##### Next Week Goals
+- Work with Tyler on getting the database connected
+- Start unittesting code